qttq23/github_default/readme.md

 ### Changes after merging
 To view changes after merging, there's only way that is accurate is trying merging.

 eg: 'main' is about to merge 'branch' (HEAD is pointing to 'main')

-For simple cases where the 'branch' does not involve rebase,
+To view what in 'branch' will be merged, use:
+`git diff HEAD...branch`
+or:
-use: `git show HEAD..branch`
+`git show HEAD..branch`

-For more accurate, create a temporary branch to try merging then compare differences.
+To view actual result of merging, create a temporary branch to try merging then compare differences.
 create a temporary branch 'temp' based on 'main'.
 then just merge 'temp' to 'branch'. after merging, 'temp' will point to the merge commit.
 to see differences: ``git diff main..temp ``